Privacy Notice –

 While in our possession, together with your assistance, we try to maintain the accuracy of your personal data.
-We limit access to your personal data to the office staff, self-employed carers once you engage them, any relatives and healthcare professionals you have consented to and other third parties who have a business to know.
+We limit access to your personal data to the office staff, your clients once they have engaged you, any relatives and healthcare professionals you have consented to and other third parties who have a business to know.
 We have procedures in place to secure your data in the office and when being transmitted between the parties.

 How can you access your personal data?

 You have the right to request access to any of your personal data we may hold.
 If any of that information is incorrect, you may request that we correct it.
 If we are improperly using your information, you may request that we stop using it or even delete it completely.

 If you would like to make a request to see what personal data of yours we might hold, you may contact our Data Protection Representative (see below).

 Where you have previously given your consent to process your personal data, you also have the right to request that we port or transfer your personal data to a different service provider or to yourself, if you so wish.

 Where it may have been necessary to get your consent to use your personal data, at any moment, you have the right to withdraw that consent.
 If you withdraw your consent, we will cease using your personal data without affecting the lawfulness of processing based on consent before your withdrawal.